MicrosoftDocs/sql-docs/docs/relational-databases/collations/set-or-change-the-database-collation.md

  [!INCLUDE [SQL Server, Azure SQL Database Managed Instance](../../includes/applies-to-version/sql-asdbmi.md)]

-This article describes how set and change the database collation by using [SQL Server Management Studio (SSMS)](../../ssms/sql-server-management-studio-ssms.md) or [!INCLUDE[tsql](../../includes/tsql-md.md)].
+This article describes how to set or change the database collation by using [SQL Server Management Studio (SSMS)](../../ssms/sql-server-management-studio-ssms.md) or [!INCLUDE[tsql](../../includes/tsql-md.md)].
 If no collation is specified, the [server collation](set-or-change-the-server-collation.md) is used.

 ## <a name="Restrictions"></a> Limitations and restrictions